AbdulShabazz/OpenAI-gpt-2/README.md

 # GPT-2

-(This repository updates the entire gpt-2 codebase to tensorflow v2.17.0.)
+(This repository updates the gpt-2 codebase to tensorflow v2.17.0.)

 Code and models from the paper ["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).